-- Accurate rosters and proof of signed Greek Financial Sign-over Forms must be submitted to Housing and Dining Services for all summer residents.
+- Accurate rosters and proof of signed Greek Financial Sign-over Forms must be submitted to Housing Services for all summer residents.
 The facility can be rented to Carnegie Mellon students who are not chapter members and are in good standing with the University.
 Summer residents of the opposite gender are not permitted in the same building.

-- Keys are issued at the start of each term and break period upon receipt of an approved roster at Housing and Dining Services.
+- Keys are issued at the start of each term and break period upon receipt of an approved roster at Housing Services.
 Rosters should include residents, non-resident members, masters and any special key requests (buggy keys, keys to cook or chapter advisers, etc.) and be submitted in accordance with the Greek Housing Lease terms.

 - The President or House Manager is responsible for distribution of keys.
 Requests for new keys must be approved and added to the roster prior to issuance of keys.

 - A maximum of two (2) master keys at a time will be issued to a chapter on a lease (Chapters on Housing License Agreements are not eligible for masters keys).
-Lost master keys should be immediately reported to Housing and Dining Services by the President or House Manager, so that the building can be secured.
+Lost master keys should be immediately reported to Housing Services by the President or House Manager, so that the building can be secured.
 There is a $75 charge to replace a lost master key.

 - Master keys expire each semester (fall, spring and summer).
 Masters are not automatically reissued.
 Semester roster updates should include new master assignments.

-- Residents and members who lose their room or member key may contact Housing and Dining Services directly for a replacement.
+- Residents and members who lose their room or member key may contact Housing Services directly for a replacement.
 A replacement charge of $25 will apply to any lost room, member or special key.

 - Replacement of damage or lost metal keys issued to any Greek member will be charged a fee of $150 or more, depending on the areas.
 For more information, please contact your Greek Facility Coordinator.